Find a Doctor

 Lowell Intensive Care Unit Service: (two months)

-First year fellows rotate through the multidisciplinary ICU at the Lowell Hospital Intensive Care Unit for two months.
-The case mix in this community hospital ICU provides an excellent complement to the tertiary care setting of Tufts Medical Center by offering extensive exposure to patients with acute cardiac disease (acute myocardial infarction, heart failure, arrhythmia), and surgical (postoperative) critical illness.
+First year fellows rotate through the consult service at Lowell General Hospital for two months.
+The case mix in this setting provides an excellent complement to the tertiary care setting of Tufts Medical Center by offering extensive exposure to an underserved patient population with a wide range of pathology.

 Electives are completed in three months.